Response to Homelessness

 4. Advocacy for more comprehensive solutions to homelessness at the state and federal level.

-Through this work, the goal of the City is to provide and support services in the community that are done with compassion, enhance public safety and wellbeing for all, and are legal.
-The following provides a brief overview of the ways the City of Lacey is working on this issue in the community.
+Through these efforts, the City strives to provide and support services in the community that promote community wellbeing and enhance safety for all residents.
+The following provides a brief overview of the ways the City of Lacey is working to address homelessness in the community.

 Direct Social Services & Clean-up Response